Notorious: Movie Review

 - Has a final confrontation with the Antagonist and completes (or fails to complete) the Mission.

-A woman seducing a man she doesn’t love on the orders of another man, who she does love but who may not love her, is a very noirish theme, but Notorious is not a true film noir.
+A woman seducing a man she doesn’t love on the orders of another man, who she loves but who may not love her, sounds like a classic noir theme, but Notorious is not a true film noir.

 Noir elements include:

-- A love affair between two cynical and mistrusting people who are alienated from each other.
+- A love affair between two cynical, alienated and mistrusting people.

 - A man who treats the woman who loves him callously and manipulates her for his own gain.